CTU-F1T/pvt_2023/README.md

 This is an implementation of dynamic obstacle avoidance to CTU's **f1tenth** codebase.
 This code is based on an implementation from **f1tenth-rewrite** (at `https://github.com/CTU-F1T/f1tenth-rewrite`)

+## Localization
+Cartographer slam was selected for localization of the car on the track.
+Modified configuration files can be found in [this folder](src/perception/recognition/cartographer_slam/config).
+Two sets of measurements were done to evaluate the performance of the localization.
+Detailed description of the measuring procedure and the results can be found in TODO.

 ## Implementation

 ### Map creation